anonymous1116/NCoin-JDP/README.md

 In order to reproduce the results in Section 5.1, first you should generate synthetic data and test data.
 Go to `simulaiton generator.ipynb` file and implement those.
 Make sure you generate folder `syn_data` and `test_data` for your appropriate directory, and change the code inside to direct the files to be saved in your assigned directory.
 Using the synthetic data, we implement the NCoin-JDP.
 The test data are evaluated by all of four methods.

 For NCoin-JDP, implement `OU_sim.ipynb`.
+Before implemting this file, make `nets` folder to save the learned mappings.
 For GMM and MCMC, we implemented and uploaded the results in this directory, so just download the results.
 For MCMC, `MCMC_OU.txt` is uploaded.
 For GMM, go to `GMM/GMM_OU.txt`.
 The `R` source code is available upon request.

 For two sensitivity analysis, implement `SensitivityAnalysis.ipynb`, and `SensitivityAnalysis2.ipynb`.